Rishikesh25/Phase_2-FlyAway-/README.md

 # Phase_2-FlyAway-
-FlyAway is a ticket-booking portal that lets people book flights on its website.
+FlyAway is a ticket-booking portal that lets people book flights on its website(mvc way)